dovecot/docker/README.md

 To push into docker hub you need an docker hub account linked to Dovecot organization.
 Ask from Aki Tuomi / Timo Sirainen for access.

+Once you have access, you can use `docker login` to enable pushing to this repository.

 Making new image
 ----------------